preethbera/AI-Powered-Personal-Farming-Assistant/README.md

 ### 1. Farmer & Farm Profiling

-AgriNOVA builds a dynamic **farmer profile** during the first interaction, capturing key parameters such as location, land size, crop type, soil condition (from user input or API), irrigation method, and personal preferences.
+This project builds a dynamic **farmer profile** during the first interaction, capturing key parameters such as location, land size, crop type, soil condition (from user input or API), irrigation method, and personal preferences.
 This profile forms the foundation for **localized and adaptive recommendations**, enabling the system to tailor advice to the farmer’s agro-climatic context and reduce repetitive questioning.

 Each interaction—like sowing logs, fertilizer use, or pest reports—is stored in the **activity history**, allowing the backend to recognize seasonal patterns, crop cycles, and previous outcomes.
 This continuous learning loop refines future recommendations, making them **progressively personalized** and context-aware.
-A built-in **feedback improvement system** captures user ratings or corrections, ensuring that AgriNOVA evolves with every farmer interaction to deliver smarter, more reliable, and user-specific guidance over time.
+A built-in **feedback improvement system** captures user ratings or corrections, ensuring that the system evolves with every farmer interaction to deliver smarter, more reliable, and user-specific guidance over time.

 ---

 ### 2. Conversational Interface (Multilingual)

-AgriNOVA’s conversational layer automatically detects the farmer’s language and supports both **voice and text** inputs.
+The conversational layer automatically detects the farmer’s language and supports both **voice and text** inputs.
 Queries are internally translated for reasoning and then delivered back in the farmer’s native language for maximum clarity.
 A built-in **Text-to-Speech (TTS)** module converts AI-generated responses into natural, human-like audio, allowing farmers with limited literacy to **listen to recommendations** instead of reading them.
 Multi-intent queries are intelligently segmented and routed to the relevant tools, ensuring each part of the question is addressed accurately.
 Throughout, the assistant maintains a **human tone** — concise, empathetic, and safety-focused — while providing traceable, cited information.

 ---

 ### 3. Activity Tracking

-AgriNOVA maintains a structured **activity tracking module** that records all key farm operations — sowing, irrigation, fertilizer usage, pesticide application, and pest or disease sightings.
+The system maintains a structured **activity tracking module** that records all key farm operations — sowing, irrigation, fertilizer usage, pesticide application, and pest or disease sightings.
 Each log entry is timestamped, geotagged (when permission is granted), and linked to the farmer’s profile, enabling correlation with weather forecasts, soil data, and crop growth stages.

 The system uses this data to generate **context-aware alerts** (e.g., “Irrigation due tomorrow”) and **predictive insights** (e.g., elevated pest probability post-rainfall).
 A continuous **feedback learning loop** allows farmers to rate or correct past recommendations; this data feeds into a **correction memory**, ensuring model fine-tuning and **progressive accuracy improvement** in future advisories.

 ---

 ### 4. Personalized Advisory

-AgriNOVA’s advisory engine generates contextual, data-backed recommendations through three integrated layers, orchestrated by an **agentic AI system** that autonomously selects, sequences, and validates tool outputs for each farmer query.
+The advisory engine generates contextual, data-backed recommendations through three integrated layers, orchestrated by an **agentic AI system** that autonomously selects, sequences, and validates tool outputs for each farmer query.

 - **Evidence:** Retrieved from the **vector-based knowledge base (RAG)** and **AgriKG knowledge graph**, combining factual information from agricultural manuals, extension guides, and domain-linked entities such as crop–disease–nutrient relationships.
 This ensures every suggestion is grounded in verified, interconnected knowledge.